Quick Links

 It could be a simple email which states that you are implementing a purchase order based purchasing process and going forward they should put the purchase order number on the invoices.

-b) Implement a No PO No Pay policy
+b) Implement a No PO No Pay Policy

 Whatever the case might be, you need to be prepared to work with non-compliant vendors and ensure that there is a deterrence for them.